web-archive-group/WALK/Presentations/WALK-Alberta-abstract.md

 (<http://webarchives.ca/>), and to collaborate using Slack.
 We’ll discuss the challenges of working in an interdisciplinary environment, and give insights into how the team has been working through in-detail case studies of our work with
-<http://webarchives.ca> and the warcbase web analytics platform.
+<http://webarchives.ca>, Twitter archiving and analysis, the Compute Canada cloud, and the warcbase web analytics platform.
 The
 combination of computer scientists and humanists is not always a simple one, but it has proven to be worthwhile.